 Comfrey has been used medicinally for thousands of years to reduce pain and promote healing.
-Modern peer-reviewed studies are finding that topical comfrey preparations, such as comfrey salve and comfrey cream, are an incredibly effective herbal pain reliever.
+Modern peer-reviewed studies are finding that topical comfrey preparations, such as comfrey salve and comfrey cream, are incredibly effective herbal pain relievers.

 Common comfrey (Symphytum officianale) and Russian Comfrey (S. uplandicum) are fast-growing leafy plants that are considered invasive in some areas.
 They spread rapidly, and are incredibly difficult to control because new plants can sprout from even tiny sections of root left in the soil.